-- 1. Discuss New Media.
-Explain the difference between Old and New Media. - 2.
-Explain what do you understand by New Media Story Telling? - 3.
-What do you understand by customer service? - 4.
-What do you understand by the terms 'single bagger' and 'double bagger'?
-Explain with examples. - 5.
-Discuss the importance of customer service for a retailing organization.
+Discuss New Media.
+Explain the difference between Old and New Media.

-Gerson F Richard, Beyond Customer Keeping Customers for Life, Los Altos, Calif:Crisp Publications, 1992.
+2. Explain what you understand by New Media Storytelling?

-Woods A. John and Ron Best Practice in Customer Service, New York, American Association, 1999.
+- 3. What do you understand about customer service? - What do you understand about the terms 'single bagger' and 'double 4. bagger'?
+Explain with examples. - Discuss the importance of customer service for a retailing 5. organization.

-Ratner Dave , Much Ado about Customer Service , w.w.w.DaveRatner.com
+- Gerson F Richard, Beyond Customer Keeping Customers for Life, • Los Altos, Calif: Crisp Publications, 1992. - Woods A .
+John and Ron Best Practice in Customer Service, New • York, American Association, 1999. - Ratner Dave Much Ado about Customer Service • , w.w.w.DaveRatner.com.